MatrixEditor/caterpillar/_sources/tutorial/advanced.rst.txt

 .. attention::
-    Most of the structs and techniques showcased here are subject to change, notably :class:`BitField` and :code:`@union`.
-Their current usage is not as user-friendly as expected.
+    Most of the structs and techniques showcased here are subject to change, notably :class:`BitField`.
+Its current usage is not as user-friendly as someone might expect.

 Operators